How Good Records Will Save You Money

 Feel like you're always going over budget, or just not sure where your money goes?
 Toss all of your receipts into a jar.
 Then, sit down once a week to divide them into spending categories, and total each category.
-Enter the results on the Monthly Spending Worksheet, and a picture of your spending habits should start to emerge.
+Enter the results on a monthly spending worksheet, and a picture of your spending habits should start to emerge.

 If you have receipts for big-ticket items, warrantied items, tax deductible expenses or items you may return, be sure to hang on to them.
 Toss the rest of the receipts to cut down on clutter.